zzulueta/github-copilot-L400-exercises/Exercises/Exercises3.md

    - Backend: http://localhost:5100/api/dogs

 ### Part C: Setup Basic Organizational Standards
-1. Copy the  `.github/copilot-instructions.md` from exercises repository (found in the instructions folder)to the `.github/` folder in your cloned repository
+1. Copy the  `copilot-instructions.md` from exercises repository (found in the instructions folder)to the `.github/` folder in your cloned repository
 2. Copy the `code-review-checklist.md` from exercises repository (found in the templates folder) to the root directory in your cloned repository
-3. Copy the `pull-request-template.md` from exercises repository (found in the templates folder) to the root directory in your cloned repository
+3. Copy the `.copilot-pull-request-description-instructions.md` from exercises repository (found in the templates folder) to the root directory in your cloned repository

 ### Part D: Create Governance Documentation Folder
 1. Create folder structure: `docs/governance/`
 2. Create folder: `docs/api/`
 3. Create folder: `docs/architecture/`
 4. Create folder: `docs/governance/mcp-reports/`
+5. Create folder: `docs/governance/templates/`
+6. Create folder: `docs/governance/decisions/`
+7. Create folder: `docs/governance/audit-trail/`
+8. Create folder: `docs/governance/change-proposals/`
+9. Create folder: `docs/governance/retrospectives/`
+10. Create folder: `docs/reviews/`
+11. Create folder: `docs/pr-summaries/`
+12. Create folder: `docs/changelog/`
+13. Create folder: `docs/knowledge-base/`
-5. This structure will hold governance artifacts generated during exercises
+14. This structure will hold governance artifacts generated during exercises

+### Part E: Analyze Existing Project Standards and Getting Started with a Project
+[OPTIONAL] If you have attended previous exercises, you can skip this part.
+1. Explore the workspace structure
+2. Perform the prompt:
+    - Ask: `@workspace What coding patterns and conventions are used in this project?`
+    - Identify Python (Flask/SQLAlchemy) and Svelte/Astro patterns
+3. Ask: `@workspace How to run this application?`
+4. Review setup instructions and dependencies
+5. Ask: `@workspace What are the main components and their interactions in this application?`

 ---